vazw/vazw/README.md

 - 📝 I love learning new techs and using new tools.

-- 🌱 I’m currently using Void Linux and neovim try to check my <a href="https://github.com/vazw/dotfiles" target="blank">dotfiles</a> settings
+- 🌱 I’m currently using Void Linux check my <a href="https://github.com/vazw/dotfiles" target="blank">dotfiles</a> settings

 - 💬 I'm also challenge myself everyday to get better at something.